 The assignment requires us to think, write and speak.

 The University's governing team meets with students in China, Mexico, Brussels, Santo Domingo and Puerto Rico.

-As shown in the examples above, a comma is normally not used before the last element in a series, that is, before the conjunction and.
+As shown in the examples above and in line with the UOC Language Service's recommended style, a comma is normally not used before the last element in a series, that is, before the conjunction and.
 An exception is made, however, if the sentence would otherwise be ambiguous: